ibm-cloud-docs/containers/ts-storage-px-encryption-fails.md

 [Virtual Private Cloud]{: tag-vpc} [Classic infrastructure]{: tag-classic-inf}

+Troubleshoot Portworx encryption failures caused by an invalid KMS endpoint in the Kubernetes secret configuration.
+{: shortdesc}

 When you provision Portworx and set up encryption, you receive an error similar to the following:
 {: tsSymptoms}